RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

 Sum of 1 to n natural numbers has been implemented using ABI concept.
 Please go through the Day2 folder documentation for more details.

+#  MAKERCHIP, TL VERILOG & DIGITAL DESIGN:

+Introduction to TL Verilog:

+Transaction Level Verilog or TL-Verilog is an extension to existing Verilog HDL and a huge step forward in coding HDL languages.
+TL-Verilog supports "timing abstraction" or pipelining as a fundamental language construct.
+Pipelines provide context for sequential logic.
+TL-V eliminates the need to code sequential elements, such as flip-flops, explicitly.
+With the below TL-Verilog constructs, half of the content in  Verilog/SystemVerilog books becomes obsolete.

+Combinational and Sequential Logic: $signals and expressions

+Pipelines: |pipelines and @stages

+Validity: ?$valid

+Pipeline interactions: >>alignment

+Hierarchy: /hierarchy

+State: $State

+Transaction Flows: $ANY

+File Structure: \SV, \SV_plus, \TLV, \TLV_version

+Introduction to Makerchip:

+   Makerchip is a free online environment by Redwood EDA for developing high-quality integrated circuits.
+The online platform can be used to code, compile, simulate and debug Verilog designs all in just one tool